 September 10th is “World Suicide Prevention Day”.
 Well, at least it is safe to assume that this day was not conceived by the greeting cards industry, for once.
-Yet the question that first hit me when I heard about this day remains: Suicide Prevention Day?
+Yet the question remains: Suicide Prevention Day?
 What for?
 Why would we want to prevent suicide?

-A suicide also looks much less negative or frightening when we keep in mind that we are all going to die.
+A suicide looks less negative or frightening when we keep in mind that we are all going to die.
 No exception.
-Some of us will die in our sleep and we don’t even know if that is as peaceful as it is usually depicted, but others of us will have a terrible disease or will be hit by a truck and bleed to death, while others might drown or step on a landmine, burn in a fire or starve.
+Some of us will die in our sleep and we don’t even know if that is as peaceful as it is usually depicted.
+Others of us will have a terrible disease or will be hit by a truck and bleed to death, while others might drown or step on a landmine, burn in a fire or starve.

 Please excuse the drama, but are you beginning to see that choosing one’s time, place and manner of death might be quite a sensible wish after all?

-And if the social stigma of suicide was somehow removed or at least reduced, it could be done in an even more peaceful and controlled manner because then people might not resort to jumping in front of a train or blowing up their kitchen.
+If the social stigma of suicide was somehow removed or at least reduced, it could be done in an even more peaceful and controlled manner.
+Then, people might not resort to jumping in front of a train or blowing up their kitchen.

-This leads us to the legal status of suicide because the whole affair would be much cleaner and less disruptive if it was legal to assist people in implementing their wish to end their life at their own choosing.
-I find it especially unfair and unethical that sick people are in many countries not allowed to use any assistance of this kind, while a healthy person can just grab a gun and shoot himself (at least in the USA).
-This puts old and frail and sick people (whom the law purports to protect) at a significant disadvantage versus a young and healthy person.
+This leads us to the legal status of suicide.
+The whole affair would be much cleaner and less disruptive (especially for train services) if it was legal to assist people in implementing their wish to end their life at their own choosing.
+I find it particularly unfair and unethical that sick people are in many countries not allowed to use any assistance of this kind, while a healthy person can just grab a gun and shoot himself (at least in the USA).
+This puts old and frail and sick people at a significant disadvantage versus a young and healthy person.

-Suicide is the one decision in life that you can be certain you won’t regret afterward.
-This can not be said about many things in life.
+Suicide is a decision of which you can be certain that you won’t regret it afterwards.
+This cannot be said about many things in life.

 When I hear of somebody’s suicide, my first reaction is one of admiration.
-To admire their courage (because logical as it may be, it’s not easy) and the determination to make the ultimate decision in life oneself.
-We are arguing for so many personal freedoms; why should we exclude this ultimate freedom, the exercise of which harms no one else’s rights?
+I admire their courage (because logical as it may be, it’s not easy) and the determination to make the ultimate decision in life oneself.
+We are arguing for so many personal freedoms.
+Why should we exclude this ultimate freedom, the exercise of which harms no one else’s rights?

 (This article was inspired by my cousin’s suicide.
 It also appeared in Medium. – Hier findet Ihr die deutsche Fassung dieses Artikels.)